Crisphi/poseannotator/README.md

 # poseannotator

 ## Currently working on
-* possibility of adding new points without violating bodyschema rules
+* export of changed json files

 ## To Do's
-* export of changed json files

 * support single-file json annotations
 * pretty user interface
 * fix issues with nightly firefox browser

+* possibility of adding new points without violating bodyschema rules --> fix new issues

 ## Things to think about